AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES DIGITAL IMAGE COLLECTION

 Papers of a pioneer in the movement for interracial justice, documenting her service on the staffs of Philadelphia's Fair Employment Practice's Commission and its successor agency,

 and tape recordings of talks and an oral history interview.

-NATIONAL BLACK SISTERS' CONFERENCE RECORDS, 1968-present, 4.7 feet.
+NATIONAL BLACK SISTERS' CONFERENCE RECORDS, 1968-[ongoing], 4.7 feet.

 NATIONAL COALITION OF AMERICAN NUNS RECORDS, 1969-[ongoing], 6.3 feet

 Records of "a group of sisters united to study and to speak out on issues related to human rights and social justice," including general correspondence, subject files, publications,

 and minutes and memoranda of meetings.

 Records of an organization established in 1939 to "awaken and sustain enthusiasm" in retreats for lay Catholic women, including clippings, correspondence with Bishop John J. Wright (the Episcopal advisor), photographs, and reports.
 These are the files of Pauline O. Kopmeier of Milwaukee, president from 1953 to 1956

-NATIONAL SISTERS VOCATION CONFERENCE RECORDS, 1966-1987, 16.0 feet (10 feet unprocessed).
+NATIONAL SISTERS VOCATION CONFERENCE RECORDS, 1967-1987, 2.7 feet.

-PEÑA CALAC, JULIANA,PAPERS, 1891-1955, 0.2 foot.
+PEÑA CALAC, JULIANA,PAPERS, 1887-1960, 0.2 foot.

-POWERS, JESSICA, PAPERS, ca. 1920-1989, 4.0 feet.
+POWERS, JESSICA, PAPERS, 1924-2001, undated, 1.7 feet.

-Papers of a poet and Discalced Carmelite nun (Sister Miriam of the Holy Spirit, 1905-1988) including correspondence (mostly letters received), handwritten and typescript
+Papers of a Wisconsin poet and Discalced Carmelite nun (Sister Miriam of the Holy Spirit, 1905-1988) including correspondence (mostly letters received), handwritten and typescript

 HILDEGARDE (LORETTA SELL) PAPERS, 1918-1996, 11.7 feet [5 reels microfilm] (3.5 cubic feet unprocessed).

 Correspondence, diaries, photographs, press clippings, programs, scrapbooks, and ephemera documenting the career of the cabaret and cafe singer/pianist Hildegarde Loretta Sell

 (known professionally as "The Incomparable HILDEGARDE!), a native of Adell, Wisconsin who attended the Marquette University School of Music in 1924-1925.
 Most of the documents

 are contained an extensive collection of diaries and scrapbooks.

-SISTER FORMATION CONFERENCE/RELIGIOUS FORMATION CONFERENCE RECORDS, 1936-present, 40.3 feet.
+SISTER FORMATION CONFERENCE/RELIGIOUS FORMATION CONFERENCE RECORDS, 1936-[ongoing], 40.3 feet.